2019 Sri Lanka Easter bombings: Indian Intelligence Report: Security lapse Inquiry

 Sri Lanka's Minister of Telecommunication Harin Fernando had tweeted that Inspector General of Police Pujith Jayasundara sent an alert by his Deputy Inspector General Priyalal Dissanayake dated 11 April 2019 relaying an Indian intelligence report from 4 April that suicide bombers affiliated with NTJ planned to attack prominent churches and the Indian embassy in Colombo.
 The Indian intelligence service reissued the warnings two days and then again two hours before the attacks.
-Following the attacks, it disclosed that some of the information about the attacks was gleaned from an ISIL suspect arrested in Delhi, who revealed the name of a man, Zahran Hashim, the founder of the NTJ.
+Following the attacks, it disclosed that some of the information about the attacks was gleaned from an IS suspect arrested in Delhi, who revealed the name of a man, Zahran Hashim, the founder of the NTJ.

 After initial government denials of the alert's authenticity, Prime Minister Ranil Wickremesinghe stated that "information was there," about the attacks, and that his government must "look into why adequate precautions were not taken."
 The Sri Lankan government has acknowledged and apologized for failing to act on warnings received from Indian intelligence before the bombings.
 The State Defence Minister had earlier requested that the media not publish the names of the attackers, and said the government believes the attacks were carried out by a single group of religious extremists.